Site map

 Bookmark and Share

 One of the challenges Russian designers faced in developing a next-generation manned spacecraft in the first decade of the 21st century was the need for a new rocket to launch it.
-Since the future ship replacing Soyuz would have to carry six instead of three crew members and weigh from 12 to 23 tons, it would need a much larger launch vehicle than existing Soyuz rocket capable of carrying just seven tons to the low-Earth orbit.
+Since the future ship replacing Soyuz would have to carry six instead of three crew members and weigh from 12 to 23 tons, it would need a much larger launch vehicle than the existing Soyuz rocket capable of carrying just seven tons to the low-Earth orbit.
 Developers had few options to consider among existing rockets:

 • Although several ways of upgrading the Soyuz rocket had been evaluated in the middle of decade within the Soyuz-2-3 and Soyuz-3 programs, Russian space agency ultimately came to realize that the overall architecture of the Soyuz rocket was too obsolete for the new tasks of the 21st century;

-• Any idea of using the existing Proton rocket, which did have the required lifting capacity, would be out of the question, since the vehicle used toxic propellants and the agency's policy was to phase out the rocket, as soon as the replacement Angara family became available;
+• Any idea of using the existing Proton rocket, which did have the required lifting capacity, would be out of the question, since the vehicle used toxic propellants and the agency's policy was to phase out the rocket as soon as the replacement Angara family became available;

-• The Proton replacement -- the Angara rocket -- had been in development since the beginning of the 1990s and with considerable investments already committed to the project, it was expected to fly its first mission in 2011.
+The Proton replacement -- the Angara rocket -- had been in development since the beginning of the 1990s and with considerable investments already committed to the project it was expected to fly its first mission in 2011.
 However the vehicle was primarily intended for delivering military and commercial satellites from its newly built launch pad in Plesetsk.
-Giving the role of the manned launcher to Angara would essentially leave the entire Russian rocket fleet in the hands of a single contractor -- Khrunichev enterprise, a clearly to be avoided "all eggs in one basket" strategy.
+Giving the role of manned launcher to Angara would essentially leave the entire Russian rocket fleet in the hands of a single contractor -- Khrunichev enterprise, a clearly to be avoided "all eggs in one basket" strategy.
 In the meantime, the existing "alternative" developer of the Soyuz rocket -- TsSKB Progress in Samara -- could be out of the job.

-• The Zenit rocket could carry the minimal mass considered for the next-generation spacecraft and it also provided a newer design than that of Soyuz and Proton.
+The Zenit rocket could carry the minimal mass considered for the next-generation spacecraft and it also provided a newer design than that of Soyuz and Proton.
 It could potentially be upgraded for higher payloads.
 However, after the collapse of the Soviet Union, the production of the vehicle ended up outside Russia, in Ukraine, making it politically unacceptable for the nation's goal of maintaining independent access to space.
 Organizing production of the Zenit in Russia could be considered, however it would require sizable investments, perhaps approaching the potential cost of developing a whole new rocket.

 Pro and cons of various launch vehicle solutions for the next-generation spacecraft: